vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/migration.md

 - `presentation` is rebuilt to `reveal.js`

-  Support theme tree-shaking, and you can customize Reveal.js via client config file
+  Support theme tree-shaking, and you can customize Reveal.js via [client config file][client-config].

 ## Removed Options